 St Andrews "The Home of Golf" is on the Fife Coast of eastern Scotland and is considered the oldest and most iconic golf course in the world.
 The Old Course is 6721 yards with a par of 72.
 It is famous for the 'Swilcan Bridge' spanning the first and 18th holes and 'Hell Bunker'.
 Everyone who plays the 18th hole walks over the 700-year-old bridge, with it featuring in many iconic pictures of St Andrews.
-The Old Course remains a public golf course, open to...
+The Old Course remains a public golf course, open to all and apart from the clubhouse for the Royal and Ancient, there ar...